VGP/vgp-phase1/README.md

 There are 246 primary assemblies that have both a GenBank and a RefSeq released version from NCBI.
 There are four files here to summarize the differences between the two assemblies.
-The differences are always because one or the other assembly will have a ==chrMT== sequence that is not in the other.
+The differences are always because one or the other assembly will have a **chrMT** sequence that is not in the other.

 1. 47 identical assemblies, GenBank and RefSeq are identical in all sequences
-2. 44 RefSeq assemblies have an added ==chrMT== sequence from the GenBank assembly
+2. 44 RefSeq assemblies have an added **chrMT** sequence from the GenBank assembly
-3. 124 RefSeq has removed the ==chrMT== sequence that was in the GenBank assembly
+3. 124 RefSeq has removed the **chrMT** sequence that was in the GenBank assembly
-4. 31 assemblies have the same count of sequences, but each one has a unique ==chrMT== sequence
+4. 31 assemblies have the same count of sequences, but each one has a unique **chrMT** sequence